muccc/gr-iridium/README.md

 This processes the file in offline mode and supplies the needed options via the command line.

+### Offline (wav file)
+`iridium-extractor -c 1622000000 baseband.wav > output.bits`

+A 2-channel 16bit wav file is also accepted as input.
+Command line option `-r` can be used to override the sample rate.

 ###  Offline (SigMF)
  `iridium-extractor --multi-frame recording-test.sigmf-data > output.bits`